SparkToro/api-docs/source/index.html.md

 }
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves all domains that have an influence over the search terms sent across.

 ### HTTP Request